CBolibaugh/DigitalTools/README.md

 # DigitalTools
-Webpages for Digital Tools for Reproducible Research: a reproducible project from start to finish
+Webpages for Digital Tools for Reproducible Research: A reproducible project from start to finish